Mushroom poisoning: Causes

 New species of fungi are continuing to be discovered, with an estimated number of 800 new species registered annually.
 This, added to the fact that many investigations have recently reclassified some species of mushrooms from edible to poisonous has made older classifications insufficient at describing what now is known about the different species of fungi that are harmful to humans.
-Thus, contrary to what older registers state, it is now thought that of the approximately 100,000 known fungi species found worldwide, about 100 of them are poisonous to humans.
+It is now thought that of the approximately 100,000 known fungi species found worldwide, about 100 of them are poisonous to humans.
 However, by far the majority of mushroom poisonings are not fatal, and the majority of fatal poisonings are attributable to the Amanita phalloides mushroom.

 A majority of these cases are due to mistaken identity.
 This is a common occurrence with A. phalloides in particular, due to its resemblance to the Asian paddy-straw mushroom, Volvariella volvacea.
 Both are light-colored and covered with a universal veil when young.

 Amanitas can be mistaken for other species, as well, in particular when immature.
 On at least one occasion they have been mistaken for Coprinus comatus.
 In this case, the victim had some limited experience in identifying mushrooms, but did not take the time to correctly identify these particular mushrooms until after he began to experience symptoms of mushroom poisoning.

 The author of Mushrooms Demystified, David Arora cautions puffball-hunters to beware of Amanita "eggs", which are Amanitas still entirely encased in their universal veil.
 Amanitas at this stage are difficult to distinguish from puffballs.
 Foragers are encouraged to always cut the fruiting bodies of suspected puffballs in half, as this will reveal the outline of a developing Amanita should it be present within the structure.

 A majority of mushroom poisonings, in general, are the result of small children, especially toddlers in the "grazing" stage, ingesting mushrooms found on the lawn.
 While this can happen with any mushroom, Chlorophyllum molybdites is often implicated due to its preference for growing in lawns.
 C. molybdites causes severe gastrointestinal upset but is not considered deadly poisonous.